Deep Dive into RAII: The Cornerstone of Resource Management

 Stack Unwinding: The Engine Behind RAII

-The key mechanism that enables RAII is called stack unwinding.
-When a program leaves a scope (whether because it reached the end of the block, encountered a return statement, or threw an exception), the C++ runtime automatically destroys all successfully constructed local objects within that scope—calling their destructors in reverse order of construction.
+The key mechanism that allows RAII to work is called stack unwinding.
+When a program leaves a scope (whether because normal execution reached the end, a return statement was encountered, or an exception was thrown), the C++ runtime automatically destroys all constructed local objects in that scope—calling their destructors in reverse order (from last to first).

 This process is a language-level guarantee, not some "best practice" or "compiler optimization."
 Let's use a concrete example to feel the power of stack unwinding: